Sonnet 146

 In truth and honesty love ever gives

-And for such fortune lovers do contrive.
+And for such bliss true lovers long contrive…

 So seemed the stakes when I did pledge my troth,

-Sweet Heav’n attained, or into Hades tossed.
+Sweet Heav’n attained—or into Hades tossed.

 © Loubert S Suddaby.
 All Rights Reserved.